 Field placements at UConn Law allow students to earn credit while gaining practical legal experience working with private sector, government and nonprofit agencies.
-The Semester in DC and Semester in NYC programs provide students with unique opportunities to live, work, study and make connections in those cities.
+The Semester in DC program provides students with unique opportunities to live, work, study and make connections in the nation's capital.
 The Individual Field Placement program empowers students to create their own internship opportunities in accordance with their individual professional goals.
 Other externship programs provide entry to the Connecticut legislature, state prosecutors' offices and the world of energy and environmental law.
 Most field placements include a substantial classroom or seminar component to enhance and broaden students' experiences.

 Semester in DC

 Students in the Semester in DC program live, work and study in the nation's capital, earning academic credit for working nearly full-time at congressional offices, federal agencies and non-profit legal organizations in Washington, D.C.
 The program offers externships tailored to a wide range of skill sets, and evening seminars give students the basic tools they need to succeed.